scalar-labs/scalardl-java-client-sdk/docs/dl-getting-started.md

 ## Create a contract

-Contracts in Scalar DL are simply Java classes which extend the class named `Contract`.
+Contracts in Scalar DL are simply Java classes which extend the `Contract` class.
-We start with the following sample contract which creates an asset and associate some state with it.
+We start with the following sample contract which creates an asset and associates some state with it.

 ```java
 [StateUpdater.java]